 Justice Without Borders (JWB) continued its expansion across ASEAN with its first workshop in the Philippines.
-“Building Capacity for Migrant Workers’ Access to Just Compensation, Post-Return,” the event brought together local members of international labour union SENTRO for a 3-day event that focused on access to compensation in both the Philippines and Hong Kong.
+The event, “Building Capacity for Migrant Workers’ Access to Just Compensation, Post-Return”, brought together local members of international labour union SENTRO for a 3-day event from 28 February to 2 March 2018 that focused on access to compensation in both the Philippines and Hong Kong.

 Convened by the International Labour Organisation (ILO), the event gave SENTRO members key tools in providing paralegal services to returning workers who may have claims both in the Philippines and back in Hong Kong.
 JWB organised additional legal expertise for the event, bringing in our partners at Herbert Smith Freehills LLP (HSF) as well as leaders of the Bulacan-based International Pro Bono Alliance to introduce legal and logistical issues behind the most common claims that workers may have both abroad and at home.